adjust/android_sdk/README.md

 - Open the source file of your Activity.
 - Add the `import` statement at the top of the file.
-- Call `AdjustIo.onResume` in your Activity's `onResume` method.
+- In your Activity's `onResume` method call `AdjustIo.onResume`.
 Create the method if needed.
 - Replace `{YourAppToken}` with your App Token.
 You can find in your [dashboard].
-- Call `AdjustIo.onPause` in your Activity's `onPause` method.
+- In your Activity's `orPause` method call `AdjustIo.onPause`.
 Create the method if needed.

+After these steps your activity should look like this:

 ```java
 import com.adeven.adjustio.AdjustIo;